grafana/grafana/docs/sources/alerting/fundamentals/notifications/group-alert-notifications.md

 ### A single group for all alerts

-If you want to group all alerts handled by the notification policy in a single group (without grouping notifications by alert rule or other labels), you can do so by leaving `Group by` empty.
+If you want to group all alerts handled by the notification policy in a single group (without grouping notifications by alert rule or other labels), leave `Group by` empty in the Default policy.

 ### Disable grouping